 The Human Project album was released May 31st 2019 after a sell out show at the Wardrobe Theatre which received a standing ovation – and musical support from Bethany’s friends and musicians ALFI.
 Bethany was joined by the bands current line up (Oliver Cocup, Ben Holyoake and Naomi Hill) as well as her seaweed string quartet, and Alannah Thornburgh on harp.

 The Huam Project has received critical acclaim and extensive radio play by BBC Bristol, BBC Introducing in the West, RTE Radio, British Airwaves Next Big Thing, and more.
-A live album, which includes additional string quartet and harp arrangements and performances, is due to be released September 23rd via Bristol in Stereo.
+A live album, which includes additional string quartet and harp arrangements and performances, was released September 23rd via Bristol in Stereo.